algolia/algoliasearch-client-cmd/README.md

 -------------

 You may want to perform multiple operations with one API call to reduce latency.
-You can format the input in our [batch format](http://docs.algoliav1.apiary.io/#post-%2F1%2Findexes%2F%7BindexName%7D%2Fbatch) and use the command line tool with the batch argument.
+You can format the input in our [batch format](http://docs.algoliav1.apiary.io/#post-%2F1%2Findexes%2F%7BindexName%7D%2Fbatch) and use the command line tool with the `batch` argument to send the batch.

-Example using automatic `objectID` assignement
+Example:
 ```sh
 echo '{ "requests":[{"action": "addObject", "body": { "name": "San Francisco", "population": 805235} }, {"action": "addObject", "body": { "name": "Los Angeles", "population": 3792621} } ] }' > batch.json
 algoliasearch-cmd.sh batch cities batch.json